Don’t have time to read the whole guide right now?

 This allows for a targeted campaign to make better use of any marketing budget you may have set aside.

-Every influencer is different, with their costs depending on a multitude of factors like channel size, workload and how much they make in advertising.
+Every game influencer is different, with their costs depending on a multitude of factors like channel size, workload and how much they make in advertising.

 Try and do some research if you can about what people are charging, or what people have paid in your position.
 It varies from influencer to influencer, and many influencers won’t even ask for payment.